 Laser optics : a complete guide

-When we speak of lasers, we think about coherent light, very short bandwidth and power.
-These caractéristiques needs to be taken into account when using optics with laser beams.
+When we speak of lasers, we think of coherent light, a very narrow bandwidth, and power.
+These characteristics needs to be taken into account when using optics with laser beams.
 Below you’ll find guidelines for the selection of laser optics.

 What are laser optics ?